- If you see the Service registration is missing or corrupt error on Windows 10, it means that you might have a problem

 - Wait for the process to complete, close Command Prompt and check if the error is resolved.

 7. Check if the required services are running

 - Press Windows Key + R, enter services.msc and press Enter or click OK.

-- When the Services window opens, locate the Windows Update service.
-Double click it to open its properties.
+- Locate the Windows Update service and double click it to open its properties.

 - In the Startup type section select Automatic from the menu.
 In the Service status section click the Start button.
 Click Apply and OK to save changes.

 - Repeat the same steps for Background Intelligent Transfer Service and Cryptographic Service.